AlexanderRipar/toy-language/README.md

 - Member functions are only used in container templates (and will eventually be eliminated there as well).
 - Constructors are never used.
-- All declarations that are required across modules are put in `pass_data.hpp`
+- All declarations that are required across modules are put in `core.hpp`
 - Each module forward-declares a struct of its name, which is instantiated once and acts as a pseudo-global.
 This struct's definition is kept in the module's implementation to avoid over-entangled dependencies.